What we do

 The UDN PEER group publishes a quarterly newsletter for patients and families in the UDN.
 The newsletter includes patient and family stories, updates on UDN PEER activities and the UDN, and resources tailored to the UDN community’s needs.
 Check out our most recent version here or our archive of previous newsletters here.

-Registration is required.
-Please register here for the event.
+Please register for the event here!

 Join our mailing list for event reminders!

 Sarah Marshall (UDN PEER co-chair) resides in Minnesota with her four daughters, her youngest finally received a diagnosis in June 2021 after a 10+ year diagnostic odyssey.
-Outside of personal and professional advocacy, she likes to run, kayak and adventure outdoors.
+Outside of personal and professional advocacy, she likes to run, kayak, and adventure outdoors.

 Kara Anderson lives in Charlottesville, VA.
 She is very grateful to the UDN.
 After being undiagnosed for years, she was given a conclusive diagnosis at the Duke site in 2018.
 She looks forward to celebrating with present and future UDN participants who get closer to and achieve a diagnosis through this instrumental program.

 Tia Hopkins and her son, Terren (pictured), are from Maumee, Ohio.
 Terren has been a part of UDN for a couple of years.
-They finally had the opportunity to travel to Maryland this past July, and though don’t yet have a diagnosis, Tia says, “we learned a lot about how special he is.”
+They finally had the opportunity to travel to Maryland this past July, and though they don’t yet have a diagnosis, Tia says, “we learned a lot about how special he is.”